ESPN+ streaming service comes to PlayStation 4 and Xbox One

 Subscribing to ESPN+ also gives you access to ESPN's films (like its 30 for 30 series), studio shows and a library of on-demand past sporting events.

-ESPN+ gained one million subscribers during its first five months (the service launched earlier this year).
+ESPN+ gained 1 million subscribers during its first five months (the service launched earlier this year).
 It costs $5 a month.

 Right now you can stream ESPN+ through your computer, phone, tablet, Roku, Chromecast or Apple TV.
 But adding ESPN+ to video game consoles gives you yet another way to watch sports on your TV without paying for cable.